ospalh/anki-addons/_posts/2015-10-16-Download_audio.md

+---
 title: Download audio
 main_file: download_audio.py
 status: working
 layout: addon
-date: 2015-10-16
+permalink: Download_audio.html
 status_color: green
 status_text_color: white
+abstract: >
-abstract: "Automatically download audio from talking dictionaries or from Google TTS."
+  Automatically download audio from talking dictionaries or from Google TTS
 first_image: Downloaded%20audio.png
-first_caption: "Do you pronounce the –ear– like in hear?
-Or like earth? ..."
+first_caption: Do you pronounce the –ear– like in hear?
+Or like earth? …
+first_alt: >
-first_alt: "A dialog window.
+  A dialog window.
 Six lines with different site icons, the word “hearth” and some more buttons.
-A bubble help with the text Source text: hearth From field: Front Source: Macmillan Variant: British"
+A bubble help with the text Source
+  text: hearth From field: Front Source: Macmillan Variant: British
 subtitle: Hear what you learn
 ankiweb_id: 3100585138
 extra_jq_script: audio_tips.js
+---
 This add-on adds three menu items,

 * <q>Edit/Media/Note audio</q>